Gradient boosting for convex cone predict and optimize problems: Abstract

 \section{Abstract}

-Many problems in engineering and statistics involve both predictive forecasting and decision-based optimization.
-Traditionally, predictive models are optimized independently from the final decision-based optimization problem.
-In contrast, a `smart, predict then optimize' (SPO) framework optimizes prediction models to explicitly minimize the final downstream decision loss.
-In this paper we present \textit{dboost}, a gradient boosting algorithm for training prediction model ensembles to minimize decision regret.
-The \textit{dboost} framework supports any convex optimization program that can be cast as convex quadratic cone program and gradient boosting is performed by implicit differentiation of a custom fixed-point mapping.
-To our knowledge, the \textit{dboost} framework is the first general purpose implementation of gradient boosting to predict and optimize problems.
-Experimental results comparing with state-of-the-art SPO methods show that \textit{dboost} can further reduce out-of-sample decision regret.
+Prediction models are typically optimized independently from decision optimization.
+A `smart predict then optimize' (SPO) framework optimizes prediction models to minimize downstream decision regret.
+In this paper we present \textit{dboost}, the first general purpose implementation of smart gradient boosting for `predict, then optimize' problems.
+The framework supports convex quadratic cone programming and gradient boosting is performed by implicit differentiation of a custom fixed-point mapping.
+Experiments comparing with state-of-the-art SPO methods show that \textit{dboost} can further reduce out-of-sample decision regret.

 \keywords{ Convex optimization, gradient boosting, decision tree regression }